Project-OSRM/node-osrm/docs/api.md

 # OSRM

 The `OSRM` method is the main constructor for creating an OSRM instance.
 An OSRM instance requires a `.osrm` network, which is prepared by the OSRM Backend C++ library.

+You can create such a `.osrm` file by running the OSRM binaries we ship in `node_modules/osrm/lib/binding/` and default profiles (e.g. for setting speeds and determining road types to route on) in `node_modules/osrm/lib/profiles/`:

+    node_modules/osrm/lib/binding/osrm-extract data.osm.pbf -p node_modules/osrm/lib/profiles/car.lua
+    node_modules/osrm/lib/binding/osrm-contract data.osrm

+Consult the [osrm-backend](https://github.com/Project-OSRM/osrm-backend) documentation or further details.

 Once you have a complete `network.osrm` file, you can calculate networks in javascript with this library using the methods below.
 To create an OSRM instance with your network you need to construct an instance like this:

 ```javascript
 var osrm = new OSRM('network.osrm');